Barsay/FL-Studio-SDK-CMake-Template/README.md

 - `SDK` folder contains the [FL Studio SDK](https://www.image-line.com/developers/) with some slight modifications and the CMakeLists.txt.
 The SDK gets built as a library and linked against the Plugin(s).
 The subdirectory `SDK/SDK_documentation` contains the documentation as provided by the SDK.
 - `Examples` folder contains the 4 example projects (FruityGain_VC, Saw_VC and others) provided by the SDK.
 Each one is built as a separate CMake project, and can be enabled in the root CMakeLists.txt.
+The source files contain some debug and small changes.
+They could contain some bugs still.
 - `Plugin` folder contains the plugin project template.
 Edit and add files there to build your project.
 - `CMakeLists.txt` is the "root" Cmake.
 This project shall be built from there.